Let’s learn how to talk about future events in English.

 Oh, look at this pretty blouse.
 I think I’ll buy it.

 3.)
-Facts are undeniably, always true.
+Facts that are undeniably, always true.

 The mall will be open at 9AM.